-Medical and health services manager are some of the highest-ranking administrators in any healthcare facility or organization.
+Medical and health services managers are some of the highest-ranking administrators in any healthcare facility or organization.
 They are in charge of administering, planning, coordinating, and directly the medical and health services of a specific department or team, or an entire organization.

 Duties of a Medical and Health Services Manager

-A medical and health services manager has a wide variety of duties, and is generally considered the administrator to approach for all unique matters, regardless of department.
+A medical and health services manager has a wide variety of duties and is generally considered the administrator to approach for all unique matters, regardless of department.

 While a medical and health services manager can branch off to specialized positions—such as a nursing home administrator, a clinical manager, a health information manager, or an assistant administrator—the duties of these positions would generally include:

 - Recruiting and training staff

 - Developing short-term and long-term goals for specific departments and for the entire organization